bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 APP
 @Rishi V (Apple)
  answered:
-Setup the container in your application's initializer and then pass that container to the modelContainer modifier
+Set up the container in your application's initializer and then pass that container to the modelContainer modifier.

 ----